its-me-jay/Twitter-api/README.md

         (You can put more than one filters by selecting enter more filters)

         Once you think you've put enough filters, you can choose to display the results as it is or you can display the               results in a sorted manner(we'll discuss about it below)
-   # 3 to print the database in sorted manner
+   # 3: To print the database in sorted manner
        1) This option let's you print the results in a sorted manner.
        2) You will be prompted to enter an input according to "1: datetime, 2: tweet text, 3: retweets, 4: favorites"
           # Understanding how to give input